rehierl/node-tree-outliner/3-0-core-design/3-2-sxn-one-section.md

 path is therefore said to be semantically consistent.

-Note that, if only one relation would be involved, such a path could be referred to as a "dipath", a directed path (see basics/graph).
+Note that, if only one relation would be involved, such a path could be referred to as a "dipath", a directed path (/see/ "graph theory" /).

 <!-- ======================================================================= -->
 ## derived statements